sa-tre/satre-specification/docs/source/standard.md

 The SATRE Specification contains three core pillars for a TRE:

+{ref}`Information governance <standard_capability_information_governance>`
-- **{ref}`information governance <standard_capability_information_governance>`**: What the organisation does to ensure information risk is measured and managed to an acceptable level
+: What the organisation does to ensure information risk is measured and managed to an acceptable level.

+{ref}`Computing technology <standard_capability_computing_technology>`
-- **{ref}`computing technology <standard_capability_computing_technology>`**: What the organisation does to manage systems for storing, retrieving, and sending information
+: What the organisation does to manage systems for storing, retrieving, and sending information.

+{ref}`Data management <standard_capability_data_management>`
-- **{ref}`data management <standard_capability_data_management>`**: What the organisation does to manage data assets and ensure information remains secure
+: What the organisation does to manage data assets and ensure information remains secure.

-In addition to these capabilities, any organisation running a TRE (TRE organisation) will need to possess various **{ref}`supporting capabilities <standard_capability_supporting>`**, particularly around:
+In addition to these capabilities, any organisation running a TRE (TRE organisation) will need to possess various {ref}`supporting capabilities <standard_capability_supporting>`.

-- legal requirements — particularly around data protection and contract management
+These will include legal requirements and relationship management.
-- relationship management — engagement with internal and external stakeholders as well as the wider public

 ## Principles